The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Mitaka, JP

-Haruyuki Ishii practices in Mitaka, Japan.
+Haruyuki Ishii practices practicing medicine in Mitaka, Japan.
 Ishii is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Pneumonia, Gumma, Interstitial Lung Disease, and Endoscopy.
+They are also highly rated in 10 other conditions, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Pneumonia, Interstitial Lung Disease, Acute Interstitial Pneumonia, and Endoscopy.

 Elite in Pulmonary Alveolar Proteinosis